microsoft/azure_arc/docs/azure_jumpstart_ag/deployment/_index.md

   az bicep upgrade
   ```

-- Edit the [main.parameters.json](https://github.com/microsoft/azure_arc/blob/main/azure_jumpstart_arcbox/bicep/main.parameters.json) template parameters file and supply some values for your environment.
+- Edit the [main.parameters.json](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/azure_jumpstart_ag/bicep/main.parameters.json) template parameters file and supply some values for your environment.
   - _`sshRSAPublicKey`_ - Your SSH public key
   - _`spnClientId`_ - Your Azure service principal id
   - _`spnClientSecret`_ - Your Azure service principal secret
   - _`spnTenantId`_ - Your Azure tenant id
   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox Log Analytics workspace
-  - _`flavor`_ - Use the value "Full" to specify that you want to deploy the full version of ArcBox
+  - _`deployBastion`_ - Option to deploy using Azure Bastion instead of traditional RDP.
+Set to true or false.
+  - _`githubUser`_ - The name of the user account on GitHub where you have forked the [Jumpstart-Agora-Apps repo](https://github.com/microsoft/jumpstart-agora-apps)
+  - _`githubPAT`_ - The GitHub PAT token that you created as part of the prerequisites.

   ![Screenshot showing example parameters](./parameters_bicep.png)

 - Now you will deploy the Bicep file.
-Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_jumpstart_arcbox/bicep) and run the below command:
+Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_jumpstart_ag/bicep) and run the below command:

   ```shell
   az login